wanforge/quotes/README.md

 ## W
 - 🌱 Where all think alike, no one thinks very much.
 - 🌻 Wisdom is a kind of knowledge.
 It is knowledge of the nature, career, and consequences of human values.
+- 🎆 We must not say every mistake is a foolish one.
 - 🔖 When one tugs at a single thing in nature, he finds it attached to the rest of the world.
 - 🔥 We are either progressing or retrograding all the while.
 There is no such thing as remaining stationary in this life.
 - 🥁 We have two ears and one mouth so that we can listen twice as much as we speak.